-In the space below, write the IF statement for D4.
 To find the sales over \$20,000, subtract 20000 from the Hardware Sales (so Sherri would be 3000).
 Be sure to put that in parentheses so Excel does the subtraction before the multiplication by 12%.

-- 1. Type the formula in D4 and tap Enter.
-Do you need to use absolute or relative references.
+- Type your formula in D4 and tap Enter.
+Do you need to use absolute or relative references?
 Absolute, which uses the \$, says to NOT change any row numbers when you fill down.
-Relative says to change row numbers. - 2.
+Relative says to change row numbers.
+32 - 2.
 Check the result.
-Sherri's Hardware Sales were 23000.
-So, her commission should be 10%20000 + 12%3000 = 2360. - 3.
-Fill D4 down to row 80.
+Sherri's Hardware Sales were 23,000.
+So, her commission should be 10%20,000 + 12%3,000 = 2,360. - 3.
+Fill D4 down to row 80 and preserve the format.
 Check the result for Mary in D5.
-Her Hardware Sales were 13500 so her commission should be 10%13500 = 1350. - d.
+Her Hardware Sales were 13,500 so her commission should be 10%13,500 = 1,350. - d.
 Click E4 and enter an Excel formula to calculate the software commission.
 An employee earns 8% on software sales.
 You do not need an IF function here because there is no decision to be made-every software commission is calculated in the same way. - e.
-Click F4 and enter an Excel formula to calculate the total commission (the sum of the Hardware Commission and the Software Commission).
+Click F4 and enter an Excel formula to calculate the total commission (the sum of the Hardware Commission and the Software Commission). - f.

-f.
 Click G4 and enter an Excel formula to calculate the Total Earnings for Sherri.
 Employees earn a base salary plus their Total Commission.
 The base salary is calculated as follows: